ministryofjustice/intranet/clarity_toolkit_coding_standards.md

 **Utility:** `.u-highlight`
 **Layout:** `.l-primary`

+In fact...

+### Avoid 'raw' classes

+A raw class is any class that doesn't have a prefix and/or namespace on it and should be avoided at all costs.
+As this is a wordpress site and wordpress generates it's own classes occasionally, there will be times where it is unavoidable but you should never add a raw class yourself.

 ### A Mobile-first approach must be used unless absolutely impossible

 Stylus has a plugin called ['Rupture'](http://jescalan.github.io/rupture/), this makes media queries incredibly simple by slicing the page up into named breakpoints and then referencing that breakpoint by using a mixin: